 A criminal defense attorney familiar with marijuana laws and federal regulations can provide the guidance you need.
 While you may think you understand how the law applies to marijuana, don’t risk representing yourself.
 The truth is that many people assume state laws protect them—even in cases of medical marijuana—from federal prosecution, but that’s not true.
 The decriminalization of marijuana in Philadelphia may also contribute to dangerous complacency regarding the drug and related charges.
 Ignoring the seriousness of federal charges can place your future at great risk.
 Be proactive and take charge of your defense by contacting a criminal defense attorney today.

-Call Our Marijuana Crimes Attorney Today
+Call Our Philadelphia Marijuana Lawyer Today

 Federal prosecutors are tough, and they want convictions.
 Securing an aggressive yet experienced criminal defense attorney is your bet for protecting the outcome of your case.
 Most criminal defense attorneys in the Philadelphia area offer free case evaluations, which will provide you with the opportunity to discuss your case and decide upon your best options moving forward.